lancemonotone/theme-n1/wp-content/plugins/sg-security/readme.txt

 `

 = Disable Common Usernames =
 Using common usernames like 'admin' is a security threat that often results in unauthorised access.
-By enabling this option we will disable the creation of common usernames and if you already have one ore more users with a weak username, we'll ask you to provide new one(s).
+By enabling this option we will disable the creation of common usernames and if you already have one more users with a weak username, we'll ask you to provide new one(s).

 = Limit Login Attempts =
 With Limit Login Attempts you can specify the number of times users can try to log in with incorrect credentials.
 If they reach a specific limit, the IP they are attempting to log from will be blocked for an hour.
 If they continue with unsuccessful attempts, they will be restricted for 24 hours and 7 days after that.